 As we mentioned above, Capital One offers two different business savings account options:

-The first important point to understand about these two options is that whereas the Spark and Advantage accounts are traditional business savings accounts, the Certificate of Deposit option functions a little differently.
+The first important point to understand about these two options is that Advantage accounts are traditional business savings accounts, the Certificate of Deposit option functions a little differently.

 Essentially, a certificate of deposit works like a savings account that has a predetermined term length.
 With a certificate of deposit, you won’t be able to access your business’s savings before your term length has fully transpired (unless you want to pay significant fees)—however, you will accumulate interest at a much higher rate than with a traditional business savings account.